Objectives of the service

 MOOD Decom will be an operational web cloud system providing high-quality metocean information for supporting decommissioning activities.
 Metocean data will be obtained by combining oceanographic modelling with near-real-time ingestion of satellite altimetry and scatterometer data, through assimilation and fusion techniques.

-MOOD Decom will deliver either of the following products:
+MOOD Decom will deliver the following products:

 - EO-enriched metocean data as such, for direct use of customers (forecast and hindcast)